surma/surma.dev/content/things/webgpu.md

 + console.log(new Float32Array(data));
 |||

-Since we added a bing group layout to our pipeline, any invocation without providing a bind group would now fail.
+Since we added a bind group layout to our pipeline, any invocation without providing a bind group would now fail.
 After we define our “pass”, we add an additional command via our command encoder to copy the data from our output buffer to the staging buffer and submit our command buffer to the queue.
 The GPU will start working through the command queue.
 We don’t know when the GPU will be done exactly, but we can already submit our request for the `stagingBuffer` to be mapped.
 This function is async as it needs to wait until the command queue has been fully processed.
 When the returned promise resolves, the buffer is mapped, but not exposed to JavaScript yet. `stagingBuffer.getMappedRange()` let’s us request for a subsection (or the entire buffer) to be exposed to JavaScript as a good ol’ `ArrayBuffer`.
 This is real, mapped GPU memory, meaning the data will disappear (the `ArrayBuffer` will be “detached”), when `stagingBuffer` gets unmapped, so I’m using `slice()` to create JavaScript-owned copy.

 <figure>
 	<picture loading="lazy" width=1024 height=429>